 The latest brand to come on-board is Subaru, with the 2019 Crosstrek Hybrid.
 It is the brand’s first plug-in hybrid vehicle, and is built around Subaru’s Global Platform which can accommodate both hybrid and electric powertrains.

-There’s nothing much to talk about the exterior design since there are not much changes compared to the outgoing model.
+There’s nothing much to talk about the exterior design since there are not many changes compared to the outgoing model.
 However, there’s a new exterior color called Lagoon Blue Pearl, one of four available hues.
-The SUV is further distinguished by details such as blue headlight projector rings, Plug-In Hybrid badges on the front fenders and on the tail gate.
+The SUV is further distinguished by details such as blue headlight projector rings, Plug-In Hybrid badges on the front fenders and on the tailgate.
 Rounding off the looks are 18-inch machine finished black alloy wheels.

 As we can see in the pictures, the interiors get blue accents and blue contrast stitching.
 Feature list includes 4.2-inch color MID, 8-inch Starlink infotainment system which supports Android Auto, Apple CarPlay, power meter for real-time power output and regeneration (display located above the center stack), and standard All-Weather Package which includes heated front seats, windshield wiper de-icer and heated exterior mirrors.